pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 creating a PostgreSQL database in any environment if the IP address of the database is available to your PKS cluster.

-### Request a PKS cluster
+### Requesting a PKS cluster

 In many cases a Pega client can request a demo cluster from Pivotal running PKS 1.5 or later.
 If your organization is already familiar with the Pivotal Container Service, you can create your own local PKS environment.

-At a minimum, your cluster should be provisioned with at least two worker nodes that have 8GB of RAM in order to support the typical processing loads in a Pega Platform deployment.
+At a minimum, your cluster should be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega Platform deployment.
 Pivotal supports SSL authentication, which you can request if your organization requires it.